 “We Come in Peace” is on the roof until October 28, 2018.
 Be aware that the Met’s pricing policy has changed recently.
 Where it used to be pay-as-you-wish admission for all, that’s now limited to New York State residents and New York, New Jersey, and Connecticut students.
 For everyone else, admission is $25 for adults, $17 for seniors, and $12 for students.

-Of course, I did more this summer than the three things listed above but each of these gave me the feeling that I wrung all I could out of my summer days.
+Of course, I did more this summer than the things listed above (read about the pop-up exhibits I went to here, here, and here) but each of these gave me the feeling that I wrung all I could out of my summer days.
 I didn’t feel like I had to rub my elbows in the dirt at the end of a day, and I no longer have to nap while planning my NYC summer.
 Next year I’ll have a whole new round of events to shoot for, but for this year, I’m content.